 - 24 a record of any abnormal fluid loss.
-That was - emphasised and, in my own clinical experience on the 25
+That was - emphasised and, in my own clinical experience on the

-- 1 in the classroom, in respect of vomiting, diarrhoea, whatever, there was great detail in the classroom on the 2 3 variations.
-For example, if you take vomiting, whether it was food undigested, whether it was bile, whether it 4 was coffee grounds, if it was diarrhoea what the colour was, all of that, all very difficult to talk about, but by the same token significant in terms of nurses 8 observing patients.
-So that when the nurses went out on 9 to the ward, when they observed whether the vomit w 10 bile or whether the diarrhoea was green, not only did 11 they record the amount, but they had to record the 12 consistency, the colour and so on.
-13 Q. Yes.
-14 A. And those were absolutely fundamental points of 15 teaching 16 THE CHAIRMAN: Was that a fundamental point of teaching all 17 through your experience of teaching?
-18 - A. Absolutely. - 19 THE CHAIRMAN: Over 30-plus years? - 20 A. What I said, sir, was that irrespective of the different 21 programmes that we delivered, the emphasis that I'm - 22 putting on observations and the care for the patient - never waned.
-The difference was that there was some 23 - deeper knowledge, but the actual nursing care never 24 - 25 waned and the emphasis was on the importance of the
+- in the classroom, in respect of vomiting, diarrhoea, - 3 variations.
+For example, if you take vomiting, whether

+- 4 it was food undigested, whether it was bile, whether it - 5 was coffee grounds, if it was diarrhoea what the colour - 6 was, all of that, all very difficult to talk about, but - 7 by the same token significant in terms of nurses - 8 observing patients.
+So that when the nurses went out on - 9 to the ward, when they observed whether the vomit was 10 bile or whether the diarrhoea was green, not only did - 11 they record the amount, but they had to record the - 12 consistency, the colour and so on. - 12 consistency, the colour a - 13 Q. Yes.

+- 14 A. And those were absolutely fundamental points of - 15 teaching. - 16 THE CHAIRMAN: Was that a fundamental point of teaching all - 17 through your experience of teaching? - 18 A. Absolutely. - 19 THE CHAIRMAN: Over 30-plus years? - 20 $\,$ A. What I said, sir, was that irrespective of the different - 21 programmes that we delivered, the emphasis that I'm - 22 putting on observations and the care for the patient - 23 never waned.
+The difference was that there was some - 24 deeper knowledge, but the actual nursing care never - 25 waned and the emphasis was on the importance of the nurse being at the bedside and knowing what was

-- 1 nurse being at the bedside and knowing what was - 2 happening to the patient. - 3 THE CHAIRMAN: What about in terms of something which has - 4 been a bit inconsistent and may necessarily be about - 5 volume, whether it's vomit plus, plus plus, plus plus - 6 plus?
-Because I've had at least three different - 7 interpretations from different nurses of what plus plus - 8 means.
-It means anything from small to medium to large. - 9 A. Well, I listened to that too. - 10 THE CHAIRMAN: Is that inevitable? - 11 A. It probably is.
-If a person spontaneously vomits, you - 12 cannot measure that because it's all over the - 13 bedclothes, but you'd know if it was something that they - 14 had spit up or if there was a fairly hefty vomit and - 15 in that case you would, but it has always been - 16 encouraged if at all possible, whether it's a urine - 17 output or whether it's vomit, that you would make sure - 18 that you give the receiver and then -- because if the - 19 patient is being sick and nauseated, there would have to - 20 be something by the bed in case the patient - 21 spontaneously vomited.
-It's not difficult to measure - 22 that, sir. - 23 THE CHAIRMAN: That's what Mr and Mrs Ferguson say they did: - 24 they did catch Raychel's vomit in these kidney bowls and - 25 handed them over.
+2 happening to the patient.

+THE CHAIRMAN: What about in terms of something which has 3

+- been a bit inconsistent and may necessarily be about - volume, whether it's vomit plus, plus plus, plus plus - plus?
+Because I've had at least three different - interpretations from different nurses of what plus plus - means.
+It means anything from small to medium to large. - Well, I listened to that too. - 10 THE CHAIRMAN: Is that inevitable? - 11 A. It probably is.
+If a person spontaneously vomits, you - 12 cannot measure that because it's all over the - 13 bedclothes, but you'd know if it was something that they - had spit up or if there was a fairly hefty vomit and 14 - in that case you would, but it has always been 15 - 16 encouraged if at all possible, whether it's a urine - output or whether it's vomit, that you would make sure - that you give the receiver and then -- because if the 18 - patient is being sick and nauseated, there would have to 19 - 20 be something by the bed in case the patient - 21 spontaneously vomited.
+It's not difficult to measure - that, sir. - THE CHAIRMAN: That's what Mr and Mrs Ferguson say they did: 23 - 24 they did catch Raychel's vomit in these kidney bowls and - 25 handed them over.